We've built something, but nobody can explain the first-use journey clearly.

 Focused MVP scope

-Know what needs to be built first.
+Know what needs to be built first and what can wait.

 Clearer first-use journey